-Duplicate a TGD task in the TGD tasks table.
-AFO Bulk Provisioning duplicates a task by keeping all the tasks attributes and attaches a number to the end of the task name to make it unique.
+You can duplicate a TGD task in TGD tasks table.
+Bulk Provisioning duplicates a task by keeping all the tasks attributes and attaches a number to the end of the task name to make it unique.

-- From the AFO menu bar, select Backup & Restore > Device Software Management > TunnelGuard Distributor to open a TGD portlet.
+- Select Backup & Restore > Device Software Management > TunnelGuard Distributor to open a new or existing portlet.

-- 2. Select the task to duplicate.
+- 2. Select the tasks you want to duplicate.

-- 3. Click Duplicate Task.
+- 3. Click the Duplicate Task icon.

-- 4. Click Yes to confirm duplication.
+- 4. Click Yes to confirm the duplication.